-I just want to say a big shout out and a thank you to everyone who’s asked this question.
-It was a most common question that was asked when I did my Instagram stories a couple of weeks ago.
+I just want to say a big shout-out and a thank you to everyone who’s asked this question.
+It was the most common question that was asked when I did my Instagram stories a couple of weeks ago.

 If you’re looking for my advice on something or if you do have questions about any of the strategies that you see online, there are two things that you can do: